 The M-8 Motorway is the longest one in Pakistan at 892 km from Ratodero to Gwadar.

 Which is the busiest motorway in Pakistan?

-Motorway M-2 (Lahore-Islamabad) is one of the busiest motorway in Pakistan.
+Motorway M-2 (Lahore-Islamabad) is one of the busiest motorways in Pakistan.